Ukraine’s military intelligence (HUR) reported that Russia transports North Korean soldiers into the frontlines via trucks with civilian plates.

 Windsor Star, a Canadian media outlet, reported on October 26 that Ukrainian-Canadian film-makers pulled their pro Ukrainian film “Intercepted”, from the Windsor International Film Festival in protest.
 They learned that it was to be screened alongside the controversial documentary “Russians at War”.

 Mahuchikh, who accepted her award, said: “It is a very special moment for me because of the difficult time that Ukraine is going through.”
-“But, you’re right, I’m happy to be here…for all people in Ukraine and I hope it brings some joy during this time.”
+“But, you’re right, I’m happy to be here…for all my people in Ukraine and I hope it brings some joy during this time.”

 On October 25, President Volodymyr Zelensky signed a law allowing foreign volunteers to serve as officers in Ukraine’s International Legion.